 Post-pandemic instability, increased competition, transforming markets, a shift to customer-centered culture – all these factors force companies to seek a more flexible approach to running a business.
 Many of them are looking at how to adopt Agile to overcome these challenges.

-As a CEO of a software development company, I’ve been practicing Agile for around 6 years.
-First as a software development methodology, and later for other processes in the company – marketing, human resources, etc. From my own trial and errors experience, the shift to Agile mindset is full of challenges.
-It took several months until we worked out an Agile adoption strategy that perfectly fits our company goals.
+As a CEO of a software development company, I’ve been practicing Agile for around 7 years.
+First as a software methodology, and later for other processes at MindK – marketing, human resources, and so on.
+From my own experience, the shift to the Agile mindset is full of challenges.
+It took several months of trial and error to work out a strategy that fits our company goals.
 The result was improved workflows, increased business performance, higher revenues, reduced time to market, and satisfied customers.

 Most businesses start shifting to Agile without understanding it clearly.
-There are two reasons why you need to dive deeper.
+There are two reasons you need to delve deeper.

-- find out where you are at the moment;
+- Find out where you are at the moment;

 - take small steps to your goal;